MichelaPozzi/2025-topic-03-group-04/README.md

     The prefix of Delta-COM (and the by the logistic model later on defined threshold) defines the shift direction (positive Delta_COM -\> right shift).

--   **Wilcoxon Statistic:** The Wilcoxon signed-rank test (specifically the paired Wilcoxon test) is a non-parametric statistical test used to compare two dependent samples.
-In this context, the test **compares the global maximum of the same protein under two different treatments**.
-Thereby a **paired comparison** is performed because the same replicates are observed under two different treatments.\
+-   **Wilcoxon Statistic:** The Wilcoxon signed-rank test (specifically the paired version) is a non-parametric statistical method used to compare two related samples.
+In this context, it is used to assess whether the global maximum of the same protein differs between two treatments (Control an RNase), using matched replicates.
-    The test examines whether the distributions differ systematically, without assuming a normal distribution.
+The test evaluates whether the distribution of paired differences is symmetric around zero, indicating whether one treatment tends to produce consistently higher or lower values than the other — without assuming a normal distribution.

     **Output:**\
     **The p-value indicates how likely the observed shift of the global maxima occurred by chance.**
     A small p-value (e.g., \< 0.05) suggests that the shift is statistically significant.\
-    Therefore, the difference between conditions is unlikely to be due to random variation.
+    The test statistic W measures how consistently one condition tends to produce higher or lower values than the other.
+    -  A small W value suggests that most differences go in the same direction (e.g., treatment Control is almost always higher than RNase), which indicates a significant difference
 ### **🤖Logistic Model**

 ### Objective